nbari/DALMP/README.markdown

 DALMP - Database Abstraction Layer for MySQL using PHP
 ======================================================

-%0 fat and extremely easy to use, just one file, define some constants and you are ready to go.
+%0 fat and extremely easy to use, only connect to database when needed.

 Details
 =======